arazabishov/abishov/src/content/blog/google-summer-of-code/index.md

 ---
-title: 'The road from Google Summer of Code student to organization administrator'
+title: "The road from Google Summer of Code student to organization administrator"
-description: 'My journey through Google Summer of Code from 2013 to 2016, from being a student to becoming an organization administrator.'
+description: "My journey through Google Summer of Code from 2013 to 2016, from being a student to becoming an organization administrator."
 pubDate: 2016-09-28
 ---